kuvivek/drivingTheoryInGermany/README.md

 The eCall system automatically relays
 ✅ the position of the motor vehicle
 ✅ the time of the accident
-❌the severity of the injuries of the persons in the motor vehicle
+❌ the severity of the injuries of the persons in the motor vehicle
 **Comment**:  The eCall system automatically transmits general vehicle data such as the location and time of the accident.
 It cannot record
 or pass on any data about the passengers or types of injury.
 This is part of the telephone emergency call.

 512. What should be noted regarding the desired protective effect of airbags?
 ✅ The airbag deployment zone may not be encroached
-❌Airbags can replace car seatbelts when driving in town
+❌ Airbags can replace car seatbelts when driving in town
 ✅ Airbags can only achieve their full effect if the vehicle’s passengers are in the right seating position
 **Comment**:  The protective effect of airbags depends on the correct seating position of the passengers (e.g. not placing their feet on the
 dashboard) and that nothing obstructs the deployment space (e.g. rucksack or bag on the thighs).
 Airbags supplement the protective effect